radareorg/radare.org/gsoc/2019/ideas.md

 # Cutter GSoC -- Idea List

 [Cutter](https://github.com/radareorg/cutter) is a Qt and C++ GUI for radare2.
-Its goal is to make an advanced, customizable and FOSS reverse-engineering platform while keeping the user experience at mind.
+Cutter's goal is to make an advanced, customizable and FOSS reverse-engineering platform while keeping the user experience at mind.
 Cutter is created by reverse engineers for reverse engineers.

 ## Debugger Improvements Cutter and radare2
-Having a way to dynamically analyze binaries is something very demanded by the reverse engineering community.
+Having a way to dynamically analyze binaries is something required by the reverse engineering community.
-Cutter now supports radare2 debugger, however, having a fully stable debugger is not a piece of cake.
+Cutter now supports radare2's debugger, however, having a stable debugger is not simple.
 There are bugs that remain in the current implementation of our debugger.
-For this year, the student will have to improve our current debugger for all platforms (Windows, macOS and Linux) and move it from its current unstable state to a solid and stable debugger.
+For this year, the student will have to improve our current debugger for all major platforms (Windows, macOS and Linux), and move it from its current unstable state to a solid and stable debugger.
 This includes working on both Cutter and radare2 code, and especially handle the events coming from r2's debugger to update the interface.
 The student will have to add tests to radare2 testsuite to make sure any debug scenario is working as expected.

 ### Task
-1. Improve native debugger for Linux and OS X
+1. Improve native debugger for Linux and macOS
 2. Handle events coming from r2 to update the interface (debugging stopped, debuggee received a signal, interruption, etc.)
-3. Improve native debugger for Windows
+3. Improve the native debugger for Windows
 4. At this point, the debugger should work flawlessly with simple tasks such as "Start debugging", "Step", "Step over", "Software breakpoints", "Restart"
 5. Add tests for all platforms to make sure the native debugger works as expected
 6. Improve the existing widgets and make sure that Threads, Exceptions, Backtrace all work as exepected